lamini-ai/lamini-examples/02_prompt_engineering/prompt_engineering.md

 For example,

 ```
-You are an attorney with extensive experience in various areas of law.
+You are an attorney who graduate top of class in from Harvard Law with 20 years of experience in patent law.
 ```

 The task description should be hardcoded for similar types of tasks or requests.